What is the duty of care?

 What is a breach of duty of care?

 Breach of duty of care is simply, when you have caused an injury due to being negligent to another person.
 To better clarify; where someone is hurt as a result of another person’s conduct or inaction when it was reasonably foreseeable that the action would cause injury, and a reasonable person in the same situation would not have behaved that way, a duty of care has been breached.

 Some examples of a duty of care compensation claims

 If you have suffered a physical or mental injury in public or private property because of the occupier’s negligence, you might be entitled to claim compensation for your injuries.
 Individuals, corporations, and organizations all have a duty of care to guarantee people’s safety.
 This includes venues, shopping centres, supermarkets, sports fields, parks, gardens, and walkways, as well as public, commercial, and retail properties.
 For example, an injury due to slipping on a wet surface in a supermarket, or falling off in a public place due to uneven flooring.
-Read more about public liability claims.
+Reach our public liability lawyers.

 If a healthcare provider (such as a surgeon, doctor, pharmacist etc.) fails in their duty of care and causes your injury, you may be entitled to medical negligence compensation benefits.
-Read more about medical negligence claims.
+Reach our medical negligence lawyers.

 If you suffered an injury during the course of work and your employer was at fault, you may be entitled to a work injury damages compensation payout in addition to the workers compensation claim.
-Read more about workers compensation claims.
+Reach our workers compensation lawyers.

 Duty of care lawyers